-How will SBMCs give feedback to the community?
-Section 4 School development planning Section 5 Managing money Section 6 General monitoring Being prepared for SBMC meetings It is important that the Chair of the meeting, in consultation with the Head Teacher, informs communities and SBMC members where and when SBMC meetings are to be held and what will be discussed at the meeting.
+How will SBMCs give feedback to the community? planning School development Being prepared for SBMC meetings It is important that the Chair of the meeting, in consultation with the Head Teacher, informs communities and SBMC members where and when SBMC meetings are to be held and what will be discussed at the meeting.
 Having information and an agenda beforehand means that people who will feed into or attend the meeting can be well prepared and that maximum progress can be made.
-Ways of ensuring that people know about meetings could include: Use of the town-crier Passing on information where people congregate such as mosques, churches and town meetings Letters of invitation from the SBMC to parents School assemblies Requesting the PTAs to pass information Use of notice-boards placed strategically around the community Section 1 SBMC overview Section 2 SBMC State policy guidelines Section 3 Conducting SBMC meetings Holding the meeting Meetings should start and aim to close on time as planned and notes should be taken by the secretary as a record of the meeting - these notes are known as the minutes of the meeting.
+Ways of ensuring that people know about meetings could include: Use of the town-crier Passing on information where people congregate such as mosques and churches Letters of invitation from the SBMC to parents Requesting the PTAs to Use of notice-boards placed strategically around the community planning School development Holding the meeting Meetings should start and aim to close on time as planned and notes should be taken by the secretary as a record of the meeting - these notes are known as the minutes of the meeting.
 The Chair must be participatory in managing the meeting and ensure that everyone has the chance to speak if they want to and that everyone is listened to and respected.
 No person or groups should be allowed to dominate the meeting.
 Decision-making in the meeting should be a consultative process where people discuss and negotiate, and if necessary vote to reach consensus.